 Praised in Opera News as “a gentle actor and elegant musician”, baritone Justin Austin has been performing professionally since age 4.
-Born in Stuttgart, Germany to professional opera singer parents, Austin began his singing career as a boy soprano performing at venues such as Teatro Real, Bregenzer Festspiele, Avery Fisher Hall (now David Geffen Hall ), and the John F. Kennedy Center for the Performing Arts .
-While working with directors such as Götz Friedrich and Tazewell Thompson, Justin was able to realize his love for music and performance early on.
+Born in Stuttgart, Germany to professional opera singer parents, Austin began his singing career as a boy soprano performing at venues such as Teatro Real, Bregenzer Festspiele, Lincoln Center, and the John F. Kennedy Center for the Performing Arts .
+While working with directors such as Götz Friedrich and Tazewell Thompson, Austin was able to realize his love for music and performance early on.

 ”Justin Austin’s polished baritone contributed much pleasure as Boonyi’s conflicted father Pyarelal Kaul.”

 “The purity of tone in Justin Austin’s vocalism as Jake deserves special mention—who knew “Oh, a woman is a sometime thing” is a “lullaby”?”

 “A Woman is a Sometime Thing” sung by Clara’s husband Jake played by Justin Austin was expertly sung and performed”